percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/glossary.rst

       or start the server with ``--innodb_file_per_table``.

    innodb_expand_import
-     This feature of |Percona Server| implements the ability to import arbitrary :term:`.ibd` files exported using the |Percona XtraBackup|
+     This feature of *Percona Server for MySQL* implements the ability to import arbitrary :term:`.ibd` files exported using the *Percona XtraBackup* :option:`--export` option.
-     :option:`--export` option.

      See the `full documentation